 Dan R. K. Ports

-I recently joined the systems group at the University of Washington as a postdoc.
+I'm a postdoc in the systems group at the University of Washington.

 I work with a set of amazing students and many of the systems, networking, and architecture faculty at UW.